Chriz42/modsec_help/README.md

 - allowed400HttpStatusCodes -> We only want rules for valid requests inside the training data.
 If the response of the application is 404 Not found we don't want to create a rule for this.
 But for 403 access denied you maybe want because the url is valid and only the user isn't permitted.
 Therefor you can add a regex for 4xx response codes eg. 403|412 .Default: 403
 - regexPlaceholderForUUID -> We don't want a single locationmatch for every possible UUID inside an url to identify e.g. a user.
 Therefore a regex will be added to the locationmatch url string. default is "[a-fA-F0-9\-]+" but maybe you  want to use something more specific e.g."^[0-9a-fA-F]{8}\\-[0-9a-fA-F]{4}\\-[0-9a-fA-F]{4}\\-[0-9a-fA-F]{4}\\-[0-9a-fA-F]{12}$" for some reasons
 - regexPlaceholderForHashes ->  We don't want a single locationmatch for every possible hash (and to regernate the rules for every update).
 Therefore a regex is added to the locationmatch url string. default is  "[a-fA-F0-9]+" maybe you want to change this
+- parameterWhiteList -> inside fields like names you will never get any possible character in your testing scenario.
+Therefore it is possible to whitelist parameter names where the regex from parameterWhiteListRegex config is added
+- parameterWhiteListRegex -> Regex for parameterWhitelist entries Default is: . (all printable characters)

 **featues**
 - only apache support atm